apereiroc/MisID-effect/readme.md

 # MisID simulator
-This little program is intended to visualize the degradation on the reconstructed invariant mass when your detector misidentifies a particle.
+This little program is intended to show the effect on the reconstructed invariant mass when a detector misidentifies a particle.

-In the example it's generated the decay `Bs -> K+ Pi^- K- Pi^+`: firstly true generation, then the first Kaon is misidentified as a Pion and then the second Pion is misidentified as a Kaon.
+In the example the decay `Bs -> K+ Pi^- K- Pi^+` is generated: first a true generation, then the first Kaon is misidentified as a Pion and finally the second Pion is misidentified as a Kaon.
 These three situations occurs independently.
 Finally, the three histograms are plotted on the same canvas.

 You will need CMake and ROOT.